AIA B101 explained for ARE 5.0

 Construction administration (CA)

 The architect visits the site, reviews submittals, responds to RFIs, certifies payments, and issues the certificate of substantial completion.
-The architect acts as the owner’s representative but does not control the contractor’s means and methods.
+The architect acts as the owner’s representative during construction, with authority limited to what is defined in the agreement — the architect has authority to act on behalf of the owner only to the extent provided in the contract (B101 §3.6.1.2).
+The architect does not control the contractor’s means and methods.

 Key concepts to know for the exam